siuying/SparrowInMotion/README.md

 # README

-Demo to use Sparrow Framework - iOS opensource engine - on RubyMotion.
+Demo to use Sparrow Framework - The Open Source Game Engine for iOS - in RubyMotion.

 ## Demo